 Sustainability, Adaptive Reuse, and Affordable, Green Design

 Sustainable community planning is at the heart of our efforts.
 We believe the challenges of today require all community voices at the table to create solutions that are visionary, outside the box, and consider both short-term and long-term impacts of policy and design decisions on affordability, resilience, livability, accessibility, economic vitality, equity and sustainability.
-Contact us to learn more about our Sustainability Scorecard Initiative and how we're working to empower communities with greater design literacy and a voice in growth and change.
+Contact us to learn more about our Sustainability Scorecard Initiative, our Innovative Housing Demonstrations Policy, our solar resiliency and placemaking kiosk design project, advocacy on policies underway at the City that impact these key issues, related past events we've hosted, and how we're working to empower communities with greater design literacy and a voice in growth and change.

 Policy is how ideas become action, but many are left out of the process because its overly technical, complicated/boring, or challenging to know how to participate.
 We help communities with education, public engagement, advocacy, and policy recommendations.

 Below are a few of the many policies we've been advocating for...